TotalTechGeek/deejay-file-query/readme.md

 Options:
-  -V, --version            output the version number -f, --format <format>    The format of the file (choices: "json", "csv", "bigjson") -i, --input <file>       The file to be processed -c, --command <command>  The command to run (default: "") -o, --output <file>      Output file
+  -V, --version            output the version number -f, --format <format>    The format of the file (choices: "json", "csv", "bigjson", "avro") -i, --input <file>       The file to be processed (default: "$") -c, --command <command>  The command to run (default: "") -o, --output <file>      Output file
-  -x, --export <mode>      The output format (choices: "console", "json", "csv", default: "console") -a, --additional <info>  Additional information for the file parser -h, --help               display help for command
+  -x, --export <mode>      The output format (choices: "console", "json", "csv", "avro", default: "console") -a, --additional <info>  Additional information for the file parser -h, --help               display help for command

 ```

 ---